-- 1. In the upper right corner, next to your user name, click \mathbf{T} . - 2.
+- 1. In the upper right corner, next to your user name, click ${\color{red} {\color{black} {\color{bla$ - 2.
 Click Manage FIDO2 Keys.
 The name and date each existing key was registered and last used displays. - 3.
-Perform an action: - To change a name, enter the new name, then click d save. - To remove a key, click Remove by the key.
+Perform an action: - To change a name, enter the new name, then click b Save. - To remove a key, click Remove by the key.
 One key must remain registered.
 If a physical security key is lost, always delete the associated key from Safeguard for Privileged Passwords. - To add a key, click + Register New FIDO2 Key. - a.
 You will be asked to insert or connect to the new key. - b.
 You will be prompted to reenter your primary credentials for verification. - c.
 Tap or activate your new FIDO2 key that is being registered. - d.
 You may then go back to the Manage FIDO2 Key page and give your newly registered key a name, then click Save.

-For more information, see Requiring user to log in using secondary authentication.
+For more information, see Requiring secondary authentication log in in the Safeguard for Privileged Passwords Administration Guide.